electricSoda/competitive-coding/README.md

 #### Running with Crun
 On Linux and macOS do "chmod u+x crun" first.
 Then just simply do `./crun fileName.cpp` and it will automatically compile and run the program.
+If you don't want to have to paste the crun script everywhere, you can set it as a PATH variable by going to the "~" directory, then making a file called ".bashrc" (for Git Bash only), and then at the top of the file type:
+`PATH=$PATH:/c/path/to/the/competitive-coding/folder`.
+Then you can use crun anywhere. ;D

 ### Time
 I also have a small script to check how long the execution time took so you can see if your program fits within the